InternetMaximalism/intmax-walletsdk/DESIGN.md

 ## Note: EIP1193 Event Handling

-Due to its specificity, the INTMAXWallet SDK protocol finds it difficult to transmit events.
+Due to its specificity, the INTMAX WalletSDK protocol finds it difficult to transmit events.
 Therefore, it is assumed that EIP1193 events will be resolved by the SDK on the dapp side.

 ## Use Cases